MoeweX/geobroker/README.md

 ```

 To start the Broker, run the main method of *de.hasenburg.geobroker.main.Broker.java*.
-A very simple client can be started by running *de.hasenburg.geobroker.main.Broker.java*.
+A very simple client can be started by running *de.hasenburg.geobroker.main.SimpleClient.java*.